dnidever/PHOTRED/README.md

 alfusecmn  |  Use the reference image common sources file to pick PSF stars for the combined image. alftiletype  |  The type of combination method to use.
 The old method is "ORIG" while the new and improved method is "WCS". ddo51radoffset  |  There is a photometric offset in the DDO51 filter that depends on the radial distance from the center of the field.
 Currently this is only observed in the CTIO+MOSAIC data.
 Setting this parameter will remove this offset (done in CALIB).
-If you use this make sure to also use it in STDRED. keepinstr | CALIB should keep the instrumental magnitudes in the final output file. avgmag | CALIB should calculate average magnitudes in filters that were observed multiple times.
+If you use this make sure to also use it in STDRED. cmbforce  |  Force COMBINE to combine the files even though not all expected amps/chips are there keepinstr | CALIB should keep the instrumental magnitudes in the final output file. avgmag | CALIB should calculate average magnitudes in filters that were observed multiple times.
 The individual magnitudes are also kept. avgonlymag | Same as "avgmag" but only keeps the average magnitudes.